smarter-sh/smarter-deploy/README.md

 > **Note:** These are default credentials for local testing.
 You should change them for any production or public-facing deployment.

+### 6. Download the Smarter Command-Line Interface

+You'll need to download, install and configure the cli in order to manage AI resources.
+Get the cli here, at [smarter.sh/cli](https://smarter.sh/cli).

 ---

 ## Troubleshooting & FAQ